 recently, I had to put my info on the back of them.
 And, to my surprise, I found myself putting this blog address on the back.
 I’ve been using the Paper Chipmunk name as the imprint for my book work.
 I guess I’m embracing my inner chipmunk.
 And sharing my life…

 In spite of a show coming up soon with the book arts guild I belong to, I haven’t been able to do much of anything for months.
 My health matters have been getting worse and worse.
-Not to sound melodramatic, but I’d reached the point where I was seriously pondering “my affairs.”
-As in knowing deep down the time had come to damn well get them in order, however one is supposed to tidy up such things.
-But I felt too unwell to even do much of that.
 The scariest part was nobody could really offer much of an opinion what was wrong.
 Some major endocrine stuff, among other things, was happening, but of a sort that should be controlled by taking artificial replacements from pill bottles.
 However, it didn’t seem to be working very well.
 And doctors’ patience runs out when answers don’t come easily.
 I felt like I was slowly dying, quite literally.
 My MD was probably hoping I’d be sucked up by aliens on my way home, never to reappear.

 Then an amazing thing happened.
 My pharmacy was going to switch my hormone replacement with another generic brand.
 I have allergies to some ingredients in pills, and this new one had some questionable things in it.
 So, feeling annoyed that I was now going to have to pay a lot more for my meds, I grudgingly went on the name brand version of my rather common drug, hydrocortisone.
 Within half a day of switching brands, I felt better than I’d felt in a long time.
 People I hardly know have been stopping me to tell me how much better I look.
 Even the constant pain I live with, something that’s not supposed to be related, became a bit more controllable.
 The change has been remarkable.